elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 title: Elixir v1.7 released
 author: José Valim
 category: Releases
-excerpt: Elixir v1.7 includes many quality of life improvements, focusing on documentation, Logger and ExUnit, as well as a new Elixir team member!
+excerpt: Elixir v1.7 includes many quality of life improvements, focusing on documentation, Logger and ExUnit, as well as a new Elixir Core team member!
 ---

 A new semester has started, which means it is time for a new Elixir release!
 This release brings quality of life improvements to the documentation, to error handling and ExUnit.

-We are also glad to welcome Michał Muskała to the Elixir team.
+We are also glad to welcome Michał Muskała to the Elixir Core team.
 Prior to joining the team, he was [a member of the Ecto team](https://github.com/elixir-ecto/ecto), he has made [plenty of contributions to Elixir](https://github.com/elixir-lang/elixir/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Amichalmuskala), often to improve performance, and [is a frequent to contribute to Erlang/OTP too](https://github.com/erlang/otp/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Amichalmuskala)!

 ## Documentation metadata